bonitasoft/bonita-doc/md/rest-api-overview.md

 | Form Data | redirect: true or false|

 Setting the redirect parameter to false indicates that the service should not redirect to the login page after logging out.

-### Walk-through: Example shows how to instantiate one case using the REST API
-#### Install `curl` command line tool
-`curl` is available on Linux OS and it transfers data from or to a server with various protocols such as HTTP and HTTPS, see manual page.

-    $ sudo apt install curl

-NOTE: this is to be done only once.
-#### Start a 7.4.0+ Studio
-Make sure the current organization contains a User with name `walter.bates` and password `bpm` Create a new `Registration` process
-Configure the process so that walter.bates will be able to start it Click on the Run button
-#### Login

-    $ curl -v -c saved_cookies.txt -X POST --url 'http://localhost:8080/bonita/loginservice' \
-    --header 'Content-Type: application/x-www-form-urlencoded; charset=utf-8' -O /dev/null \
-    -d 'username=walter.bates&password=bpm&redirect=false&redirectURL='
-The above `curl` command saved the cookies on the disk, in the `saved_cookies.txt` file.
-The cookies file must be reused with the REST API calls (HTTP requests) in order to provide session information.
-The value of X-Bonita-API-Token cookie must be passed also in the header of the subsequent REST API calls, when any of the POST, PUT or DELETE HTTP method is used.

-The content of the cookies file is below:

-    $ cat saved_cookies.txt

-    localhost	FALSE	/bonita/	FALSE	0	bonita.tenant	1
-    #HttpOnly_localhost	FALSE	/bonita/	FALSE	0	JSESSIONID	9F9665280B367259AC421378B69C3244
-    localhost	FALSE	/	FALSE	0	X-Bonita-API-Token	2f86dcab-9b54-45e6-8eb1-f82c2a2f8e25
-#### List installed process definitions

-    $ curl -b saved_cookies.txt -X GET --url 'http://localhost:8080/bonita/API/bpm/process?c=10&p=0'
-    [
-      {
-        "id": "6760631224735982498",
-        "displayDescription": "",
-        "deploymentDate": "2017-05-31 10:09:50.481",
-        "description": "",
-        "activationState": "ENABLED",
-        "name": "Manage Client",
-        "deployedBy": "4",
-        "displayName": "Manage Client",
-        "actorinitiatorid": "2",
-        "last_update_date": "2017-06-08 11:46:25.156",
-        "configurationState": "RESOLVED",
-        "version": "1.6.5"
-      },
-      {
-        "id": "6090246829515228480",
-        "displayDescription": "Enable the user to request to be registered and the validator to review the request.", "deploymentDate": "2017-06-08 14:36:27.520",
-        "description": "Enable the user to request to be registered and the validator to review the request.", "activationState": "ENABLED",
-        "name": "Registration",
-        "deployedBy": "4",
-        "displayName": "Registration",
-        "actorinitiatorid": "102",
-        "last_update_date": "2017-06-08 14:36:27.673",
-        "configurationState": "RESOLVED",
-        "version": "743.01"
-      }
-    ]

-The response shows that there are 2 process definitions installed.
-The `Registration` process has a process definition id equal to `6090246829515228480`
-#### Instantiate one case of the `Registration` process

-    $  curl -b saved_cookies.txt -X POST --url 'http://localhost:8080/bonita/API/bpm/case' \
-    --header 'Content-Type: application/json' \
-    --header 'X-Bonita-API-Token: cb7eb487-ed29-41ea-9e63-61ecb06b685e' \
-    -d '{"processDefinitionId":"6090246829515228480"}'
-    {
-      "id": "1003",
-      "end_date": "",
-      "startedBySubstitute": "4",
-      "start": "2017-06-08 14:40:35.272",
-      "state": "started",
-      "rootCaseId": "1003",
-      "started_by": "4",
-      "processDefinitionId": "6090246829515228480",
-      "last_update_date": "2017-06-08 14:40:35.272"
-    }
-#### Logout

-    $ curl -b saved_cookies.txt -X GET --url 'http://localhost:8080/bonita/logoutservice?redirect=false'
-#### Troubleshooting
-##### HTTP/1.1 401 Unauthorized
-The response's HTTP status code is `401 Unauthorized`:
- - check that the cookies had been transfered with the call
- - check that the cookies transfered with the call are the ones generated during the last sucessfull login call
- - if one of the PUT, DELETE or POST method is used, check that the X-Bonita-API-Token header is included
- - if the X-Bonita-API-Token header is included, check that the value is the same that the cookie generated during the last login
- - Maybe a logout was issued or the session has expired; try to log in again, and re run the request with the new cookies and the new value for the X-Bonita-API-Token header.

 ## API Extensions